polqf/FillableLoaders/README.md

 - __rectSize__: CGFloat
 Height of the loader view
 - __swing__: Bool
-Bool to indicate if the view has to swing when going up (small rotation, not available for the Plain loader)
+Bool to indicate if the loader has to swing when going up (small rotation, not available for the Plain loader)

 #####Extra property for `Spikes` and `Rounded` loaders:

-- __-spikeHeight__: CGFloat              //Height of the spike
+- __-spikeHeight__: CGFloat
+Height of the spike

 ###Installation: